 You just won a million dollars.
 What are you going to do with it?

-Back when hosting out-of-town guests was more common, what was your favorite restaurant in town you’d wish to take them to?
+Back when dining out was more common, what was your favorite restaurant in town to take out-of-town guests to?

 You’re stranded on a desert island (or in your own home!)
 What five well known people (dead or alive) would you like to have there with you?